visual-text-QA/VTQA-Demo/README.md

 ## Download dataset

-You can register on our challenge [website](http://vtqa-challenge.fixtankwun.top:20010/) and download the data.
+<s>You can register on our challenge [website](http://vtqa-challenge.fixtankwun.top:20010/) and download the data.</s>
+Now data can be obtained using [transformers](https://huggingface.co/datasets/CalfKing/vtqa2023).
+There are some changes in the data format, and the demo will be modified to adapt to it later.

 Unzip the files and place them as follows: